Corpse Reviver No. 2

 The Corpse Reviver No. 2 is a pre-prohibition cocktail, dating back to the mid-19th century.

 “It’s not just a drink, it’s a category in itself,” explains Ricardo ‘Rico’ Dynan, Bartender and Absolut Global Brand Ambassador.
-There are essentially four Corpse Reviver cocktails, and there are many variations of the four.
+There are essentially four Corpse Reviver cocktails, each with numerous variations.

 Here, we’re going to show you how to make the Corpse Reviver No. 2, the most popular of the four, using a recipe that Rico considers the best.